ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 ### Title

-To start, you need to make a new instance of the `Title` class.
+To start, you need to make a new instance of the `Title` class and use the `set()` method to set the title's content.

 ```php
 use Arcanedev\SeoHelper\Entities\Title;